Radha Krishna Choudhary

-Professor Radha Krishna Choudhary (15 February 1921 – 15 March 1985) was an Indian historian, thinker, and writer.
+Radha Krishna Choudhary (15 February 1921 – 15 March 1985) was an Indian historian, educationist, and writer.
 He contributed to the historical and archaeological studies of Bihar as well as to Maithili literature.
-He published numerous original researches on the history of Bihar and was acclaimed as a researcher.
-He was a professor at Ganesh Dutt College, Begusarai, Bihar and was a noted educationist.
-His languages of choice for academic works were Hindi and English, and for literary work was Maithili.
+He was a professor of history at Ganesh Dutt College, Begusarai, Bihar and published numerous original research papers on the history of Bihar and Mithila.
+He is best known for his book "History of Bihar" (1958), but his "Mithilak Itihas" (2010) is considered his greatest work.

 Early life and education

-Radha Krishna Choudhary was born on 15 February 1921 in Begusarai, Bihar.He completed his Bachelor of Arts in History at Tej Narayan Banaili College, Bhagalpur, and went on to earn a Master of Arts in History from Patna University.
+Radha Krishna Choudhary was born on 15 February 1921 in Bhagalpur, Bihar and Orissa Province, British India into a Maithil Karna Kayastha family.
+He was the son of Raj Kishor Choudhary, a lawyer and one of the founding members of Bihar Pradesh Congress Committee.
+His grandfather, Shyam Lal Choudhary was also a literary writer.
+Choudhary completed his schooling at Williams High School in Supaul.
+He completed his Intermediate of Arts and Bachelor of Arts in history at Tej Narayan Banaili College, Bhagalpur, and went on to earn a Master of Arts in history from Patna University.